mynameiswilson/sbdm/_posts/2021-09-27-school-communications.md

 ## Recommendations ##

-- I'd love to see a **consistent, weekly school-level email**.
+- I'd love to see a **consistent, weekly school-level emails**.
 Yes it will take some time to edit and teachers will communicate with their classes how they choose - but this would be consistent.
 The WOW folders and the PTA newsletter we used to do was incredibly helpful.
 (PS - the PTA recently put together a school-wide Google Calendar and I am _so_ happy for that.)

+- And while we're talking about emails: **clearly label emails with the school name, sender name and how to respond**

 - I think **using the website as "the main source" might be helpful**.
 Everyone can access it, and if we consistently refer people to it, it will become a habit.
 (Note: The LPAS website URL is too long to easily remember - but *I see that lpaslou.com is available*, and it could be cheaply purchased and redirected to http://lincoln.jefferson.kyschools.us/ (I can help there!)